kaila-frazer/MCS_in_the_CCS/README.md

 Fig 2 creates a graphical representation of how marine cold-spells are detected in the paper.

 Inputs required:
 To make this figure, you'll need a sea surface temperature time series.
-Here, we use dynamically downscaled sea surface temperature data which was published in Pozo Buil et al. (2021) and is available upon request from Mercedes Pozo Buil.
+Here, we use dynamically downscaled sea surface temperature data which was published in Pozo Buil et al. (2021).

 ## Build Fig 3
 Please note that the data processing required for this figure may take a long time (a day on a normal computer).